r3t4k3r/mouser/README.md

 ```

 # Daily using
+## Workflow
+After running, you will see a red square on the your screen.
+This is a your new cursor, apps can't track it, they tracks your real cursor.
+You can move it like a real cursor.
+For work with app you have to use mostly **LMB**, **MMB**, and **RMB**.
+For click you just press **LMB**, selecting is also working, this action will teleport your real cursor to red square position and click it.
+Some actions in web browsers/software could be avaliable only after hover on it without clickig, for do it using `mouser` you have to press **MMB**, this button will teleport your cursor to red-poiter position without clicking.

+## Buttons binding
-- **Mouse Middle Button** will teleport cursor to pointer position
+- **Middle Mouse Button** will teleport cursor to pointer position
-- **Mouse Left Button** will teleport cursor to pointer position and click it
+- **Left Mouse Button** will teleport cursor to pointer position and click it
-- **Mouse Right Button** will teleport cursor to pointer position and use MBR
+- **Right Mouse Button** will teleport cursor to pointer position and use MBR
 - **Other buttons** works like on original device

 # Known Bugs